umbraco/UmbracoCMSDocs/Articles/Setup/Install/index.md

 Visual Studio Code is an editor with an embedded webserver (through the IIS Express extension).
 A fast way to get you up and running with Umbraco.

 ## [.NET CLI installation](install-umbraco-with-templates.md)
-.NET Core SDK CLI can be used to install or uninstall .NET Core templates from NuGet using the `dotnet new` command.
+.NET Core SDK CLI can be used to install or uninstall .NET Core templates from NuGet using the `dotnet new` command on any OS.
 The underlying Template Engine enables the creation of custom templates which make new project bootstrapping much faster.
 With just a few steps you can have an Umbraco .Net Core project running without the need for a code editor.

 ## [NuGet installation](install-umbraco-with-nuget.md)